by Pam Victor

 [The Zen of Improv is a series of articles about

-the place where improvisation and Zen thinking meet
+the place where improvisation and Zen thinking meet.

 “Wu wei refers to the cultivation of a state of being in which our actions are quite effortlessly in alignment with the ebb and flow of the elemental cycles of the natural world.
 It is a kind of ‘going with the flow’ that is characterized by great ease and awake-ness, in which - without even trying - we’re able to respond perfectly to whatever situations arise.”

-5 Wisdom Lessons Learned from Yoda
+From the article 5 Wisdom Lessons Learned from Yoda |

 The first part of The Hardest Easiest Work skated along the surface of the idea of approaching improvisation as an acting of non-doing, which isn't about not doing but rather about opening ourselves up to not trying.
 If we indeed seek to improvise in a state of non-doing (aka wu wei), we’re performing naturally and in the flow without any effort.
 Sounds like a piece of cake, right?
 In fact, several improvisers I’ve interviewed, including TJ Jagodowski and David Pasquesi, have said that improvising is, in their exact words, “easy.”
 In fact, recently Jason Shotts, of the glorious two-person show Dummy said in our Geeking Out with… interview, “Improv can feel magical, but it's not magic.
 It's a conversation.
 It's easy!”